 10 Reasons To Give Fad Diets The Flick and Instead See Your Dietitian

 Many people find the thought of doing a particular 'diet' appealing, either to lose weight or they think they need to detox or they have symptoms they feel are related to food.
 Here are 10 reasons why these types of diets are not the way to go and instead choose to see an Accredited Practising Dietitian.

 1. Fad diets do not help you learn how to make healthy food choices as part of a normal lifestyle (i.e. not being on a 'diet') in order to enjoy all food in moderation and achieve long term good health.

 2. Fad diets do not help you learn skills required for healthy diet planning, food preparation and managing situations when you are in less control of the food offered.

-4. You do not develop a healthy relationship with food when dieting nor do you address psychological factors such as cravings and non-hungry eating.
-In fact when 'dieting' you think of food more often which increased cravings and predisposes you to become a yo-yo dieter.
+4. You do not develop a healthy relationship with food when dieting, nor do you address psychological factors such as cravings and non-hungry eating.
+In fact, when 'dieting', you think of food more often, which increases cravings and predisposes you to become a yo-yo dieter.

-7. The majority of people who do low calorie diets to loose weight and loose large amounts of weight end up putting on more weight than what they started out with.
+7. The majority of people who do low-calorie diets to lose weight and lose large amounts of weight end up putting on more weight than what they started out with.
 Often weight loss is usually due to fluid, muscle and carbohydrate stores lost, not so much fat.
-Also our bodies are designed to go through feast and famine situations.
-When we starve our body conserves it's energy usage (reduces it's metabolism).
-Then when food is plentiful our bodies will also hold onto it's fat stores ready for the next time of famine.
+Also, our bodies are designed to go through feast and famine situations.
+When we starve, our body conserves its energy usage (reduces its metabolism).
+Then when food is plentiful, our bodies will also hold onto its fat stores, ready for the next time of famine.
 So yo yo dieters are very good at holding on to and increasing fat stores over time.

-10. Fad diets are difficult to sustain so when the diet is stopped the same unhealthy eating habits come back and in a few months and you will be back where you started.
+10. Fad diets are difficult to sustain, so when the diet is stopped, the same unhealthy eating habits come back in a few months, and you will be back where you started.